dapr/docs/reference/api/health_api.md

 Code | Description
 ---- | -----------
-200  | health is ok
+200  | dapr is healthy
-500  | health is not ok
+500  | dapr is not healthy

 #### URL Parameters